Close icon taken from the logo in redClose icon taken from the logo in black

 A $35 Can of Coke?

 Who doesn’t love a cold drink at the end of the day?
 It might be a gin and tonic after a long day on safari through East Africa.
-Perhaps it’s a wine with dinner in the Argentinean highlands or a beer after a hike through the Egyptian desert.
+Perhaps it's a wine with dinner in the Argentinean highlands, a warm maté in freezing Patagonia or a beer after a hike through the Egyptian desert.
 It might even be just a simple can of Coca-Cola on a great Antarctic adventure.
 But how much is that drink worth?
-And, more importantly, would you pay USD$35 for a single can of Coke?
+And, more importantly, would you pay $35USD for a single can of Coke?

 Probably not.
 But, in some parts of the world, we think $35 is a bargain.
-Especially if the can in question is given to you at the South Pole.
+Especially if that can of Coke in question is handed to you at the South Pole.

 © Marko Prezelj/White Desert